steveberardi/starplot/docs/examples/optic-m45.md

 ---
-title: Optic Plot of The Pleiades With a Refractor Telescope
+title: Optic Plot of the Pleiades with a Refractor Telescope
 ---
 [:octicons-arrow-left-24: Back to Examples](/examples)

-# Optic Plot of The Pleiades With a Refractor Telescope {.example-header}
+# Optic Plot of the Pleiades with a Refractor Telescope {.example-header}

 ![optic-m45](/images/examples/optic_m45.png)